|

 • Inkscape – Free.
 Inkscape is open-source software that is similar to Illustrator.
 Perfect for making graphics, SVG files, and other simple printables.
 It makes vector-based art, meaning it can be scaled infinitely without losing quality.
 The learning curve will be steeper with this program as well.
 This is the program that I started with.

 • Affinity Designer – $50 for computer, $20 for iPad.
 Affinity Designer works in both vector and raster.
 You can make graphics, printables, art, and SVGs.
 The learning curve will be steeper and there aren’t as many tutorials to learn from, so you may have to learn from Illustrator tutorials and piece together the information.
-I’ve only used the iPad version and only briefly.
+I’ve only used the iPad version briefly.

 • Google Sheets, Documents, and Slides – Free.
 Requires a Gmail account.
 Great for making simple printables, spreadsheets, and ebooks.
 Also great for storage and backup distribution when customers have problems downloading files.